Estadi Municipal de Montilivi

 How Estadi Montilivi compares to other LaLiga stadiums?

 What was the history of the Estadi Montilivi after its opening?

 In 1984, due to debt, the club sold the stadium to the city, but remained its main user.
 In the 1990s, the stand on the eastern side began to collapse, so it was closed and the concrete steps along almost its entire length were demolished, leaving a grass-covered earth bank.

 In 2008 Girona FC, after almost 50 years, returned to the second tier of the league.
 Later that year, the stadium underwent an upgrade and plastic seating was installed in the auditorium.
 Between 2009 and 2010, the east stand was rebuilt.

 In 2017, the club was promoted to LaLiga for the first time in its history.
 In the summer of that year, additional temporary rows of stands were added to the north and east sides, increasing the capacity from 9282 to 13 500 spectators.
 The additional stands on the eastern side were partially provided with a canopy.
 A year later, temporary stands (additional 1,000 seats) were also added on the south side.

-After relegation from LaLiga in 2019, the temporary stands behind both goals were dismantled, reducing capacity to 11,200 spectators.
-After being promoted to LaLiga for the second time in 2022, additional rows are to be added to the north and south stands again, increasing the stadium's capacity to nearly 14,000 spectators.
+After relegation from LaLiga in 2019, the temporary stands behind both goals were demolished, reducing the capacity to 11,200 spectators.
+After promotion back to LaLiga in 2022, additional rows were again added to the north stand, increasing the stadium's capacity to 13,400 spectators.